 Consumers can now trade and purchase directly from the producer, this is enabled by smart contracts that minimize the need for retailer providers.
 Blockchain-enabled sensors and controls allow for secure, decentralized data and improved grid flexibility.

 Peer-to-Peer Electricity Distribution

 Blockchain lowers the entry barrier and helps facilitate a distributed network of individuals and entities who buy and sell excess energy between one another within the grid, without a central or wholesale entity.

 Electricity Data Management

-A more efficient power allocation based on real time demands through smart metering, which processes data in real time to an immutable ledger on the blockchain; this helps avoid the mitigation of mistrust, bad credit and reduces the costs of the billing process overall.
+A more efficient power allocation based on real-time demands through smart metering, which processes data in real-time to an immutable ledger on the blockchain; this helps avoid the mitigation of mistrust, bad credit and reduces the costs of the billing process overall.

 Startups and Governmental Funding

 Even the governments are waking up to this new technology.
-For example through Horizon 2020, the European Commission has provided €83 million in funding for blockchain-related projects and could commit up to an additional €340 million from 2018 to 2020.
-Today there are more than 120 organisations and 40 pilot projects already deployed in the energy blockchain sector.
+For example, through Horizon 2020, the European Commission has provided €83 million in funding for blockchain-related projects and could commit up to an additional €340 million from 2018 to 2020.
+Today there are more than 120 organizations and 40 pilot projects already deployed in the energy blockchain sector.
 The continued testing and piloting of blockchain projects will lead to important learning and enable the technology to continue to mature.